Buckshaw Village: Sustainability

-The area is being developed in line with sustainable development principles and aims to transform a brownfield former munitions site.
-All landscaping is designed so that no earth is transported off-site with the stripped top soil now present in mounds dotted around the village.
+The area is being developed in line with sustainable development principles and aims to transform a former brownfield munitions site.
+All landscaping is designed so that no earth is transported off-site, with the stripped top soil now present in mounds dotted around the village.
 A trial scheme is in progress which uses recycled garden waste combined with sandy clay (loam) to produce compost.
 The compost is then spread over the mounds to produce woodland areas and green public spaces.

 The transport strategy also incorporates sustainable principles with cycle lanes and public transport included in the masterplan.
 Improvements to the neighbouring M6 and M61 junctions have also been made.
-Public transport is also catered for by the new railway station that has been built.
+Public transport is catered for by the new railway station that has been built.

 Designing for storm water drainage run-off uses sustainable urban drainage systems (SUDS), which ensure no discharge leaves the site into neighbouring water courses.
 Measures include roadside verge soakaways and the use of retention ponds, which are fully integrated into the landscaping.

 Amenities include a village centre (developed by Eden Park Developments Ltd) with shops and all-weather sports pitches, one of the five primary schools in Euxton and a medical centre.
 Planning permission was approved in February 2007 for a community centre which also provides office facilities for the local police.

 Industry / commerce

-Two halves of the development are separated by a major new road called Central Avenue.
+Two halves of the development are separated by a new road called Central Avenue.
 To the west is an industrial and commercial centre known as Matrix Business Park.
 Planning permission was granted in January 2007 for Buckshaw Village's first pub.
 The Pub which is owned and run by Marston's was named the Bobbin Mill, and is situated in Plot 1000B of Matrix Park, which opened on 7 April 2008.

 Another major road, Buckshaw Avenue has been built running west–east through Buckshaw Village connecting Central Avenue to the A6.
 Buckshaw Avenue opened to the public in May 2007.